david115599/RoverWing/docs/index.rst

 -----

 The board can be powered by a 7-14V DC power supply such as 2 or 3 cell LiPO battery or  a 10-cell NiMH battery.
-The battery port uses JST VH male connector; see ??? for list of compatible cables and adapters.
+The battery port uses JST VH male connector; see `Cables`_ for list of compatible cables and adapters.
 Note that there is no reverse  polarity protection, so double-check your connections!
 We recommend using 18 AWG or larger cable for main power connection.

 The board has a 5V high-efficiency  voltage regulator, which provides power to a plugged in Feather board via the USB bus pin of the Feather board.
 It also provides power to sonars, Neopixel LEDs, servos, and a 3.3V line regulator, which powers the built-in microcontroller and IMU.

 Note that 5V regulator is capable of producing 2.5A output.
 Some of it is used by on-board electronics, leaving about 2A  available for Neopixels and servos.